Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Who Can Buy Health Insurance on the Exchange?

-• They must be a U.S. citizen or have legal immigration status.
+• Be a U.S. citizen or have legal immigration status

-Even if healthcare coverage is available through an employer, it may be beneficial to explore the coverage options available through the Exchange.
-Households between 100% - 400% of the federal poverty level generally qualify for a premium subsidy, so sharing this information with your employees can be another way to help them secure affordable medical coverage.
+Even if health care coverage is available through an employer, it may be beneficial for employees to explore the coverage options available through the Exchange.
+Households between 100% and 400% of the federal poverty level generally qualify for a premium subsidy, so sharing this information with your employees can be another way to help them secure affordable medical coverage.
+Additionally, recent legislation — such as the American Rescue Plan Act — has temporarily expanded subsidy eligibility beyond the 400% threshold, subject to specific conditions.
+This means some higher-income households may also benefit, depending on the circumstances.

 Provide the Best Health Benefit Options for Your Employees